 7. Could you share your thoughts on how you see innovations in cyber security impact how organisations think of cyber security?

 I see a huge appetite for security as a brand trust factor.
 Since GDPR Security has become a key evaluation KPI for procurement departments and a hot topic for the board.
 You can transform security operations cost into a premium marketing feature.
 A simple example which site below would you trust to buy from?

 8. Any parting thoughts here you would like to share?
 It could be on anything like work-life balance and career goals.

 I was lucky enough to change my diet radically years ago as I had a lot to lose (165-170 kg …ahem), eating well has kept me calm over the years and that +165 kg taught me about perceptions people often have.
 My main advice is to eat well, eat lots, eat intelligently, we all know what the rubbish is, feed your brain! be healthy, get enough sleep, and change your perspective often.

 9. How do you think we can attract more young people to cyber security?

 Lower the barriers to entry and decomplexify the language.
 I like the idea of apprenticeships very much, especially for building up in-house blue and red teams.
 There is no one way into security, the best people have come from experience in diverse disciplines.
 I once met a CISO who boasted about only hiring people with an MSc in Security.
 He would never have hired me in that case!
 Accept that people have different journeys, with the right attitude you can teach anything.

 10. What would be your one piece of advice to every young cyber security enthusiast?

-Go for what you love, read lots, experiment!
-If you like solving problems, it’s a FASCINATING career, you will never be bored.
-A lifetime of learning.
+Go for what you love, read a lot, and experiment!
+If you like solving problems, it is a FASCINATING career because you will never be bored – a lifetime of learning.